Literature / The Black Swan

 - Body Snatcher: Von Rothbart uses magic to take control of Odile at the ball so that she can seduce and distract Siegfried—or at least, not warn him.

 - Bolt of Sorcerous Retribution: This is how von Rothbart puts an end to Clothilde's wickedness.
-Her fellow plotter Uwe is caught in it but he survives enough to make a full confession and reveal every amoral thing Clothilde has done.
-Had Clothilde survived she would have been humiliated and lost everything she had worked for.
+Her fellow plotter Uwe is caught in it as well but survives long enough to make a full confession and reveal everything.
+Had Clothilde survived, she would have been humiliated and lost everything she had worked for.
 Soon after that Odile does the same to him.

-- Chekhov's Gun: Odile casually mentions at one point that wizards are generally warded against ordinary weapons but not gold or silver, and that she and her father carries little silver daggers for spells that require Blood Magic.
+- Chekhov's Gun: Odile casually mentions at one point that wizards are generally warded against ordinary weapons but not gold or silver, and that she and her father carry little silver daggers for spells that require Blood Magic.

 - Corrupt Church: Siegfried's priest, upon hearing that he raped a commoner and possibly drove her to suicide, assigns him a trivial penance and broadly hints that she was asking for it.
 He is replaced near the end of the book by a Good Shepherd.

-- Costume Porn: Though it's prevlent throughout the book (including for weapons!), Odile's ballgown is the moment.
+- Costume Porn: Though it's prevalent throughout the book (including for weapons!), Odile's ballgown is the moment.
 Think Pimped-Out Dress plus Domino Mask plus black swan wings plus jewels all over.
-Even Odile seems embarrassed at how over-the-top it is and notes that if it weren't magical in nature it would be so heavy moving would be impossible.
+Odile is embarrassed at how over-the-top it is and notes that if it weren't magical in nature it would be so heavy moving would be impossible.